Start: 13th September 2017 - 6:00pm

 William will read and mark up all work submitted during the course – highlighting areas which may need work and pointing out areas of strength.
 In addition you will be expected to read and give constructive feedback on the submitted work of the other students, as will the other students be expected to constructively feedback on your work.

 William Ryan’s novels have been shortlisted or longlisted for numerous awards, including the Theakstons Crime Novel of the Year, The Kerry Group Irish Fiction Award, the Crime Writers Association’s Steel, Historical and John Creasey Daggers and the Irish Crime Novel of the Year (three times).
 William has taught on the Crime Writing Masters at City University in London and he will be a Teaching Fellow on UEA’s Crime Fiction MA in 2017/18.
-His latest novel, The Constant Soldier, was described by The Daily Mail as “Subtle, suspenseful and superb and as “A modern classic by a master storyteller” by the Lancashire Evening Post.
+His latest novel, The Constant Soldier, was described by The Daily Mail as “Subtle, suspenseful and superb and as “a modern classic by a master storyteller” by the Lancashire Evening Post It is currently shortlisted for the HWA Gold Crown for Historical Fiction.

 Jemima Forrester joined David Higham in September 2016 having previously been senior commissioning editor at Orion Publishing Group.
 She is looking for commercial and upmarket fiction, including crime and thrillers, psychological suspense, accessible literary fiction, women’s fiction and speculative/high-concept novels.